Christian Kirksey: 2014

-The Cleveland Browns selected Kirksey in the third round (71st overall) of the 2014 NFL Draft.
+The Cleveland Browns selected Kirksey in the third round (71st overall) of the 2014 NFL draft.
 He was the ninth linebacker selected in 2014.

-On June 5, 2014, the Cleveland Browns signed Kirksey to a four-year, $3.04 million contract that includes a signing bonus of $662,500.
+On June 5, 2014, the Browns signed Kirksey to a four-year, $3.04 million contract that includes a signing bonus of $662,500.

 Throughout training camp, Kirksey competed against Craig Robertson for the job as the starting right inside linebacker.
-Head coach Mike Pettine named him the backup right inside linebacker to Craig Robertson to begin the regular season.
+Head coach Mike Pettine named him the backup right inside linebacker to Robertson to begin the regular season.

-He made his professional regular season debut in the Cleveland Browns' season-opener at the Pittsburgh Steelers and recorded one solo tackle and made his first career sack on Ben Roethlisberger during their 30–27 loss.
+He made his professional regular season debut in the Browns' season-opener at the Pittsburgh Steelers and recorded one solo tackle and made his first career sack on Ben Roethlisberger during their 30–27 loss.
 The following week, he earned the first start of his career against the New Orleans Saints, after starting right outside linebacker Barkevious Mingo was unable to play due to a shoulder injury.
 He went on to finish the game with four combined tackles as the Browns won 26–24.
 On October 19, 2014, Kirksey recorded a season-high nine combined tackles as the Browns lost 24–6 at the Jacksonville Jaguars.
-Kirksey started over Craig Robertson during a Week 11 matchup against the Houston Texans and tied his season-high of nine combined tackles in Cleveland's 23–7 loss.
+Kirksey started over Robertson during a Week 11 matchup against the Houston Texans and tied his season-high of nine combined tackles in Cleveland's 23–7 loss.
 He started from Weeks 12–15 after Karlos Dansby suffered a knee injury during the loss to Houston.
 He finished his rookie season with 81 combined tackles (47 solo), two sacks, two pass deflections, and a forced fumble in eight starts, 16 games, and 343 defensive snaps.

 2015

 Kirksey continued to compete for the starting inside linebacker role against Robertson throughout training camp.
-He started the regular season as the backup inside linebacker behind Craig Robertson.
+He started the regular season as the backup inside linebacker behind Robertson.